fru-old/jsdoc-at-examples/readme.md

 FAQ
 ---

+**How should use this library?**
+Everybody that likes to add the @examples syntax to there testing workflow or tool should have a look.
+If you would like to integrate this into your tool please feel free to contact me.

+**Does this generate JSDoc project documentation?**
+No it does not.
+For this use e.g. [grunt-jsdoc](https://github.com/krampstudio/grunt-jsdoc).
+Also have a look at the sample folder where in every grunt build

 **This looks a lot like [autodoc](https://github.com/dtao/autodoc).
 Why not just use autodoc or fork it?**

 I really like the idea of autodoc, but didn't like that tests run in the documentation.
 Also in my opinion the goal to be a full blown JSDoc suit adds a lot of unnecessary weight and clutter.
 So this project treats @examples tests like real tests and a seperate JSDoc parser can be used to generate the documentation.